 - McGill Webinar presentation slides Fall 2021

 - Recorded live streamed YouTube link

 - 10 Tips for a successful application Although this is CIHR, it is VERY helpful for any funding application.

 - Full application form on the appropriate agency form that must include:

-- All UP TO DATE (must include current Fall term registration status) official university transcripts obtained by student and must include all official transcripts to support transfer credits.
+- All UP TO DATE (must include current Fall term registration status) official university transcripts (with respective transcript key/legend) obtained by student and must include all official transcripts (with respective transcript key/legend) to support transfer credits.
 Verify the appropriate agency instructions for attaching transcript files to your application.

 If you have been awarded the above fellowship, please refer to Getting Paid & Maintaining Fellowship.
 Among other items, this page contains respective agency Award Holder's Guides, Payment Activation forms etc.